Neck Injuries in Sports: What You Should Know

 Your neck takes a pounding every time you get tackled or fall.
 A high-speed collision that throws your head forward or backward can put a lot of force on your neck, just like getting whiplash in a car accident.
 When the neck is flung backward past its normal limits, it's called hyperextension.
 When the neck is flung forward beyond its limits, it's called hyperflexion.
 These sudden movements can tear ligaments -- the thick, rubber band-like tissues that connect the vertebrae in your neck -- causing a sprain or strain.

 When the force of a hit or fall pushes your head to one side, you can get a neck injury called a burner or stinger.
 Named because of the shock-like jolt of pain it sends racing from your shoulder down your arm, a burner or stinger is caused by damage to the brachial plexus -- the bundle of nerves that supplies feeling to the arm.
-Burners and stingers are so common in sports that up to 65% of college football players report having had one of these injuries.
+Burners and stingers are common: Up to 70% of college football players report having had one of these injuries.